A FRUITFUL AND FLOURISHING LIFE – God can replant you!

 “But the godly will flourish like palm trees and grow strong like the cedars of Lebanon.
 For they are transplanted to the Lord’s own house.
 They flourish in the courts of our God.
 Even in old age, they will still produce fruit; they will remain vital and green.”

 What is holding you back?
 Is it fear of man?
 Have you let go of God?
 Are you trying to live an independent life?

 Put your trust in God.

 Now back to my trip to Swakopmunt: One night during my business conference there was a formal dinner.
 I was seated at a table with my regional manager, Hennie, and a few work colleagues.
 I did not know anything about their personal lives.
-To my utter amazement I learned that my regional manager had a hobby.
+To my utter amazement, I learned that my regional manager had a hobby.
 Guess what it was!
 He was a bonsai enthusiast.
 Not only was this his passion, outside of work, but he was also the chair of the bonsai society.
 He was passionate about bonsai trees.
-Over dinner I was able to ask an expert questions about bonsai trees.
+Over dinner, I was able to ask a bonsai expert questions about bonsai trees.

-Hennie, without knowing the vision God had given me, shared with me that a bonsai tree is a normal tree, whose roots have been stunted and that the tree therefore stays miniature.
-He shared that by constant pruning, limiting the root growth and keeping the bonsai in a small pot, that it will keep the bonsai miniature.
+Hennie, without knowing the vision God had given me, shared with me that a bonsai tree is a normal tree, whose roots have been stunted and that the tree, therefore, stays miniature.
+He shared that by constantly pruning, limiting the root growth, and keeping the bonsai in a small pot, the bonsai will stay in its miniature state.
 The bonsai process was basically keeping the tree small and stopping the tree from reaching its full potential.

 Do you feel like a bonsai?
 Do you feel stunted or held back?

-I believe that God wants you to reach your God given potential.
-God wants you to fulfil your destiny.
+I believe that God wants you to reach your God-given potential.
+God wants you to fulfill your destiny.
 He has a plan, not to harm you, but a plan to give you a hope and a future.